 If you have less than 90 minutes to spend at the museum, we suggest your class enjoy a self-guided tour of the site with their adult group leaders.
 Each student can complete an “I Spy” scavenger hunt during their visit.

-Cost is $3.75/student and there is no charge for supervising adults.
+The cost is $3.75 per student and there is no charge for supervising adults.

-Hundreds of school children visit our museum each year to participate in our holiday themed program.
+Hundreds of school children visit Lambton Heritage Museum each year to participate in our holiday-themed program.

 Can’t visit our museum?
 You can bring hands-on artifacts and activities into your classroom.
-Each museum-in-a-box contains artifacts, information labels and activities for your students.
+Each kit contains artifacts, information labels and activities for your students.